 Backcountry hiking opportunities abound in Capitol Reef's remote, southern Waterpocket District, ranging from one-hour walks to multi-day backpacking routes.
-Short-distance hikes in Red, Surprise, and Headquarters Canyons cut through multiple sedimentary rock layers, while slot canyons in Burro Wash, Cottonwood Wash, and Sheets Gulch are arduous but rewarding.
+Short-distance hikes into Red, Surprise, and Headquarters Canyons cut through multiple sedimentary rock layers, while slot canyons in Burro Wash, Cottonwood Wash, and Sheets Gulch are more arduous but rewarding.
 Upper and Lower Muley Twist Canyons and Halls Creek Narrows are popular overnight destinations.
 Use caution in narrow canyons, particularly during the flash flood season (typically July-September).
 Always check the weather forecast before your visit.
 Free backcountry permits are required for all overnight trips and can be obtained at the visitor center.

 These routes are not official, maintained trails.
 Route conditions including obstacles in canyons, change frequently due to weather, flash floods, rockfall, and other hazards.
 Routefinding, navigation, and map-reading skills are critical.
 Do not rely solely on unofficial route markers (rock cairns, etc.); they are not maintained by the National Park Service (NPS), may not indicate the route in this description, or may be absent.